 The World represents the final moment in a spiritual journey where the seeker has finally reached enlightenment and is ready to ascend before the cycle begins again with the innocent Fool starting the cycle anew.

 This is an extremely positive card, usually displaying some kind of inner harmony with your environment and the universe at large.
 It is a sign that some important goal has been achieved and that you now stand ready to share the lessons you have learned with the rest of the world, or move on to the next project.
 Wisdom will light the path of those who have reached this stage.

-Reversed World card meaning
+Reversed World Card Meaning

-More often than not, this final obstacle is the result of any lingering doubt that might lurk in your mind, something that makes you question your own worth, skills, or abilities.
+More often than not, this final obstacle is the result of lingering doubt that might lurk in your mind, something that makes you question your own worth, skills, or abilities.
 These doubts can lock you in a state of inertia and stagnation, and the only way out is to gather enough willpower to push through and embrace your true nature.

 The Fool’s Journey